Vexidus Blockchain Technical Whitepaper

 Executive Summary

 Vexidus is a Layer 1 blockchain built from the ground up to solve real problems: quantum vulnerability, cross-chain fragmentation, developer complexity, and bridge security.
-It runs a live 3-validator testnet that has processed over 936,000 transactions with zero crashes and zero manual restarts.
+It runs a live 5-validator testnet (across 4 continents) that has produced over 1.2 million blocks with zero crashes and zero manual restarts.

-Vexidus is built on seven pillars that work together as a unified system:
+Vexidus is built on eight pillars that work together as a unified system:

-- HyperSync Consensus -- Leader rotation with weighted selection, jailing, and reputation scoring.
+- HyperSync Consensus + Vexcel -- Leader rotation with weighted selection, adaptive attestation DAG for global latency fairness, jailing, and reputation scoring.

 - VSA v2 -- Smart accounts with Ed25519 + Dilithium3 dual-signature quantum hardening.
 Includes VNS (